JonRooge/chip-8/README.md

 ## run
 `./a.out roms/romname.ch8`

-Running will start by spitting out the ROM raw, followed by a disassembly output, followed again by trying to run it.
+Running will start by spitting out the ROM raw, followed by a disassembly output, followed by trying to run it.
 I use this format for debugging.
 Planning to change it to accept a choice if you want to run either the disassembler or the program.